gnuarmeclipse/gnuarmeclipse.github.io-source/pages/support/faq.md

 ![Handshake failure]({{ site.baseurl }}/assets/images/2017/handshake-failure.png)

-If you use the Oracle JDK, starting with mid January, attempts to install from SourceForge [fail with handshake_error]({{ site.baseurl }}/blog/2017/01/29/plugins-install-issue/).
+If you use the Oracle JDK, starting with mid January 2017, attempts to install from SourceForge [fail with handshake_error]({{ site.baseurl }}/blog/2017/01/29/plugins-install-issue/).
 Install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) and retry to install the plug-ins.

 ## Initial GDB 7.12 fails on macOS